near/nearcore/docs/architecture/how/tx_receipts.md

 * list of transactions
 * list of incoming receipts

-In such case, the chunk producer could send the chunk a lot earlier, and validators (and chunk producer) could do the processing at the same time:
+In such a case, the chunk producer could send the chunk a lot earlier, and validators (and chunk producer) could do their processing at the same time:

 ![image](https://user-images.githubusercontent.com/1711539/198282641-1e728088-6f2b-4cb9-90c9-5eb09304e72a.png)